Wouldn’t it be great if you could publish a new post on your WordPress site, and the following would then take place … all from your URL:

 Choosing ‘Post name’ is the same as adding the /%postname%/ tag in ‘Custom Structure’.

-This changes the ‘base’ tag or category for your URLs using the following syntax:
+You can change the ‘base’ category or tag URLs using the following syntax:

-For example, changing your category base to “recipes” will display your category links as ‘http://domain.com/recipes/category_name/’.
+For example, changing your category base to “news” would make your category links display as ‘http://domain.com/news/category_name/’.

 Your ‘category archives’ page URL will go from this …

-Remember to save your changes after you are done …
+Remember to save any changes after you have finished …

 Permalinks – Useful Tips